 Many areas had more than one candidate data set.
 Candidates were compared for final selection and mosaicked into the full global DEM.
 Guidance was provided by periodic meetings of the CEOS GLOBE Task Team, and by interaction with IGBP-DIS.
 The final GLOBE data set and documentation received peer review on four continents.

-The GLOBE project includes two versions of GLOBE: (1) a completely unrestricted version with full global coverage, which has no copyright or security restrictions on its distribution, and (2) a version that honors copyright, where the higher quality of the copyright data merited such inclusion, and where distribution of such data was licensed to NGDC on behalf of the GLOBE Task Team.
+The GLOBE project includes two versions of GLOBE: (1) a completely unrestricted version with full global coverage, which has no copyright or security restrictions on its distribution, and (2) a version that honors copyright, where the higher quality of the copyright data merited such inclusion, and where distribution of such data was licensed to NGDC (now NCEI) on behalf of the GLOBE Task Team.